Kayvong22/sensorweb/Unsupervised Energy Disaggregation/README.md

   2) GMM clustering
   3) Community detection

 Everything in the folder HP-detection is source code from the author.
-The file Demo.py is my most updated version of my code.
-I will update it again shortly.
+The file DemoNew.py is my most updated version of my code.
+It will be updated again shortly.

 syntheticdata.py is an example of how to create a synthetic dataset of time series length 2000 and then separate and classify type 1 (just on/off) appliances.